WEREMSOFT/PixiJSSimpleGameWrapper/README.md

  Another benefit is that you can listen the game events and trigger some network logic that allows you to comunicate with a backend.
 Also, this allows you to simulate a this backend calls without installing the full server.

+## Getting up and running

+1. Clone this repo from `https://github.com/WEREMSOFT/PixiJSSimpleGameWrapper.git`
+2. Run `npm install` from the root directory
+3. Run `gulp`
+4. Your browser will automatically be opened and directed to the browser-sync proxy address

+### Aditional Gulp Commands
+* gulp doc: generates JSDocumentation.
+* gulp lint: check for formatting errors.
+* gulp script: transpiles al JS files.

+ # TODO
+ * Add JSDoc for all files
+ * Enhance Main.js and core/app.js
+ * Create Network base code